citp/privacy-policy-historical/f/fl/flu/fluidsurveys.com.md

-> *The following text is extracted and transformed from the fluidsurveys.com privacy policy that was archived on 2011-03-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110304204708id_/http%3A//fluidsurveys.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fluidsurveys.com privacy policy that was archived on 2012-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121204000336id_/http%3A//fluidsurveys.com/about/privacy) for the most accurate reproduction.*

 # Privacy Policy | FluidSurveys

-Privacy Policy

 **We DO NOT share, sell, rent, or trade Personally Identifiable Information with third parties except as disclosed within this privacy statement**.